slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - never make a numbers person the leader
 -->

-> *"Only those who do not seek power are qualified to hold it."
+> *"He who does not desire power is fit to hold it."
 -- Plato*

 > *"Raise your words, not your voice.
 It is rain that grows flowers not thunders."